na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 ##->Updated - 14 Dec (Furbo)<-
 !!! note Updates
 	->14 Dec - Improvements to NSFW handling.
-Instructions regarding prose usage has been added.<- !!! danger
+Instructions regarding prose usage has been added.<-
-	->Uploaded the wrong updated preset.
-If you've downloaded my Furbo preset within the last 3-4 hours of the last edit of this Rentry, please re-download.
-Thanks! <3<-
 ***
 ->**Logs genned using my presets are displayed [Here!](https://rentry.org/LURKzLogs)**<-